jpmintz01/oTree/README.md

 Go to https://still-falls-66166.herokuapp.com/

-To see the experiment in action, select "Experiment Start to Finish." then follow select the bottom link to open the experiment.
+To see the experiment start to finish, select "Experiment Start to Finish." then follow select the bottom link to open the experiment.

+To work with individual apps, click the app, then the bottom link.

 Notes:
-- Apps Version: 0.2.2
+- Apps Version: 0.2.3
-- Readme Version 0.2.2
+- Readme Version 0.2.3
 - This is still a dev version - participant will see something different.
 - This link is a series of apps.

 To do:
 - create room & list of participant id's
 - separate number of rounds for P-W and RPS
-- add possibility of fixed decisions for various players in P-W
 - Add counterbalancing (will do this by repeating apps then hiding unused ones.
 Probably a better way to do this, but will only explore if I have time.
 Either way, results will be the same).<br>
 -- (PW,RPS-H,RPS-A), (RPS-H,RPS-A,PW), (RPS-A,RPS-H,PW), (PW,RPS-A,RPS-H)
 - Change/update/add immediate visual feedback on decisions